ComScore

 oleksii arseniuk/Getty Images

-In complementary color schemes, decide on a dominant color, then select complementary colors that are directly across from it on the color wheel, which adds contrast.
+For a complementary color scheme, decide on a dominant color, then select complementary colors that are directly across from it on the color wheel to add contrast.
 “This method of basic color theory works for matching color, as well as understanding how to work with their undertones,” Wadden adds.

-Wadden also suggests using touches of red in the kitchen, like on a kitchen island, because of the color’s strong connection with food (yep, it goes beyond plating!).
-Using red sparingly can liven up the space without making it look like a drive thru, especially if you choose a shade beyond ketchup.
+Wadden also suggests using touches of red in the kitchen, like on a kitchen island, because of the color’s strong connection with food.
+Using red sparingly can liven up the space without making it look like a drive-thru, especially if you choose a shade beyond ketchup.
 “Consider the full spectrum of reds, which range from rich, moody maroon and oxblood to crisp, happy tomato red,” says designer Seana Freeman, aka Glamohemian Girl on IG (@bellybaila).
 “Reds are incredibly varied.
 There is bound to be one you like!”

 13 Colors That Go with Red